OISF/suricata/doc/userguide/performance/ignoring-traffic.rst

   pass ip 1.2.3.4 any <> any any (msg:"pass all traffic from/to 1.2.3.4"; sid:1;)

-A big difference with capture filters is that logs such as Eve or http.log are still generated for this traffic.
+A big difference with capture filters is that logs such as Eve are still generated for this traffic.

 suppress
 --------